Angel City (play)

 Angel City is a play by Sam Shepard.
 Set in Hollywood, the play concerns an attempted collaboration between Wheeler – a film industry insider – and ambitious newcomer Rabbit.

+Synopsis

+Rabbit Brown, playwright, is approached by two Hollywood producers who ask him to rescue their eight million dollar movie to save them from bankruptcy.
+One of the producers develops a green rash – a metaphor for his greed, a condition that Rabbit Brown eventually catches as well.

+The play has a cast of one woman and five men.
+It is a full length political satire.

 Production history

 Angel City was first produced at the Magic Theatre in San Francisco on July 2, 1976.
 The cast was as follows: